-The PIT tax receipts grew \$1.5 billion (6.7 percent) primarily due to a combination of strong growth in current estimated tax payments, moderate growth in withholding receipts, and a decline in Tax Year 2017 current refunds as the result of a nearly \$500 million year-over-year increase in the FY 2018 January to March administrative refund cap.
-The growth is partially offset by increased Property Tax Relief Credit payments.
+The PIT receipts decreased by \$1.5 billion (4.4 percent) due to a significant timing-related decline in current estimated payments related to taxpayer behavior in relation to the cap on SALT deductions, and strong growth in Property Tax Relief credits and Property Tax STAR credit payments, partially offset by moderate growth in withholding receipts, and a decline in total current Tax Year 2017 refunds as the result of a nearly \$500 million year-over-year increase in the FY 2018 January to March administrative refund cap.

-The decline in all other taxes includes the direct remittance of the PMT collections to the MTA beginning in FY 2019, which previously passed through the State and was thus included in the FY 2018 receipts (\$636 million), as well as lower estate tax payments due to the receipt of three extraordinary super-large payments last year (\$173 million).
-The declines were partly offset by higher Consumption/User Tax collections including growth in sales tax (\$435 million) and corporate franchise tax receipts (\$110 million).
+The decline in all other taxes includes the direct remittance of the PMT collections to the MTA beginning in FY 2019, which previously passed through the State and was thus included in the FY 2018 receipts (\$963 million), as well as lower estate tax payments due to the receipt of three super-large estate tax payments through December in FY 2019 at a significantly lower total value, compared to three through the same period in FY 2018.
+The declines were partly offset by higher Consumption/User tax collections including growth in sales tax and corporate franchise tax receipts.

-Miscellaneous receipts were \$458 million (3.7 percent) higher in the current year mainly due to the receipt of a \$1 billion payment from Fidelis Care pursuant to the sale of substantially all its assets to Centene Corporation; higher HCRA receipts (\$137 million); and revenues deposited into the newly created Charitable Gifts Trust Fund (\$93 million).
-Lower bond proceed reimbursements (\$754 million), primarily associated with SUNY and Environmental Conservation, partly offset the higher receipts.
+Miscellaneous receipts were \$1 billion (4.9 percent) higher in the current year mainly due to the receipt of a \$1 billion payment from Fidelis Care pursuant to the sale of substantially all its assets to Centene Corporation; unplanned extraordinary settlement moneys (\$297 million); HCRA receipts (\$142 million); and revenues deposited into the newly created Charitable Gifts Trust Fund (\$93 million).
+Lower bond proceeds reimbursements (\$933 million), primarily associated with ESDC, partly offset the higher receipts.

-Federal grants were \$2.9 billion higher, and follow the increase in Federal operating aid disbursements described below.
+Federal grants were \$4 billion higher and follow the increase in Federal operating aid disbursements described below.